 I am so very grateful to have met Piers Cooke Sensei (7th Dan), who started practicing Ki Aikido under Sensei Ken Williams in 1982, and has led me down this wonderful path.

-I have since had the privilege of also becoming a student of Philip Smith Shihan and with his help and guidance I strive to better my understanding and practice of Aikido.
+In order to further my knowledge, I had the privilege of also becoming a student of Philip Smith Shihan and with his help and guidance I was awarded 1st Dan (Shodan) Aikikai from Hobu Dojo Japan.